softsuiteng/wjbmr/content/articles/4-1/biologic-subtypes-of-breast-cancer-in-sokoto-nigeria/index.md

 elucidate the molecular biology of the disease.
 This study was therefore undertaken to determine the predominant receptor status of breast cancer among patients in Sokoto, North-western Nigeria.
-A one year retrospective study in which the case note of patients with histologically confirmed diagnosis of breast cancer between January and December, 2015 were reviewed.
+A one year retrospective study in which the case note of patients with histologically confirmed diagnosis of breast cancer between January and September, 2015 were reviewed.
 Parameters studied included demographic characteristics and receptor status of biopsy specimens.
 Atotal of forty six patients were seen in this study and all were females.
 The age range was 25-75 years.
 The mean age was 44.65 years.
 The median age was 45.00 years while modal age was 35.00 years.
 Seventy two percent (33) of the women with breast cancer were premenopausal while 28.26% (13) were post-menopausal.
 Immunohistochemical analysis shows that 47.8% (22)